context-labs/mactop/README.md

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/context-labs/mactop/total) ![GitHub Release](https://img.shields.io/github/v/release/context-labs/mactop)

-`mactop` is a terminal-based monitoring tool "top" designed to display real-time metrics for Apple Silicon chips.
+`mactop` is a terminal-based monitoring tool "top" designed to display real-time metrics for Apple Silicon chips written by Carsen Klock.
 It provides a simple and efficient way to monitor CPU and GPU usage, E-Cores and P-Cores, power consumption, and other system metrics directly from your terminal!

 ![mactop](screenshot2.png)